sematext/docs/docs/guide/dashboards-guide.md

 Moreover, with our custom reports features you can first create specific logging, events or metric component, and add it to your dashboard just as you can with out of box [integration](/integration/) specific components that come included when you first create an app.

-Image below shows a custom Kafka report panel that was created by our devops team, and illustrates what will be displayed in a modal window when you add component to a dashboard using components settings dropdown menu.
+Image below shows a custom Kafka report panel that was created by our devops team, and illustrates what will be displayed in a modal window when you add a component to a dashboard using components settings dropdown menu.
 Both custom and out of box components are available and they can be logging, metrics or events in nature.

 ![Add Metric Dashboards Component](https://sematext.com/docs/images/guide/dashboards/add-metric-report-to-dashboard.png "Add Metric Dashboards Component")

-Following visualizations are available as dashboard components in our on-premises and cloud SaaS infrastructure & application monitoring, and logging management tools:
+The following visualizations are available as dashboard components in our on-premises and cloud SaaS infrastructure & application monitoring, and logging management tools:

 - Line, Area, Bar charts metrics component binned by metric creation date
 - Bar chart component binned by event creation date